 Consignment exceeds £135

 Normal customs processes and VAT rules will apply.
-This means that from 1 January 2021 goods imported into the UK will require customs declarations (whether immediate or deferred) and may be subject to customs duty.
+From 1 January 2021 goods imported into the UK require customs declarations (whether immediate or deferred) and may be subject to customs duty.

 VAT-registered business can use postponed VAT accounting to account for import VAT on their VAT return, rather than paying import VAT on clearance and waiting to reclaim this.
 Please refer to our general Brexit guidance for more details.

-The sale to the customer will be subject to normal UK VAT.
-Again, this will require the trader to have a UK VAT registration.
+The sale to the customer is subject to normal UK VAT.
+The trader will need to have a UK VAT registration.